jfmercer/simple-webpack-app/README.md

 remove the `output` object from `webpack.common.js` as it is now no longer needed: the common config will not produce any files of its own, but will simply share configuration values across various builds.

+#### Step Eleven, Part I: Add postcss autoprefixer

+Our project needs postcss.
+We've started simply by adding the autoprefixer.
+Referring to `caniuse.com`, the autoprefixer automatically adds browser-specific rules to our css based on certain configuration conditions.
+For this project, the autoprefixer is set to support 99% of the world's web browsers.

+As a result, all of the browser-specific rules in button.css have been deleted.
+For demonstration purposes, a completely unnecessary `linear-gradient` rule has been added to our global css so that we can see the automated prefixes in our build `main.[hash].css`.

+Of course, this raises a question: can we separate our global styles from our component styles so that namespace conflicts between them are impossible?